|

 The State, and The Church

-of Spiritual Humanism, requires that one way or another, in front of witnesses, you declare
+of Spiritual Humanism, requires that one way or another, in front of witnesses, you demonstrate

 While most couples think

-that only their vows can be customized, nothing could be further from the truth.
-If you want,
+that only their vows can be customized, that's not the case.
+Everything is customizable and

 |